fablabbcn/smartcitizen-docs/docs/Guides/Using the Shell.md

 ### Set recording and publication intervals

-In order to understand the reading and publication intervals, it is important to understand how the structure of the measurements is done:
+In order to understand the reading and publication intervals, it is important to describe how the structure of the measurements is done:

-1. Overall reading interval: base period for the SCK to take a measurement
+1. **Overall reading interval**: base period for the SCK to take a measurement
-2. Individual sensor reading interval: period for each sensor to take a measurement.
+2. **Individual sensor reading interval**: period for each sensor to take a measurement.
 It is defined as N times the _Overall reading interval_
-3. Publication interval: time for the SCK to publish to the Smart Citizen Platform, independent of the reading interval.
+3. **Publication interval**: time for the SCK to publish to the Smart Citizen Platform, independent of the reading interval.

 Each of the sensors can be configured independently, with a reading interval N times the _overall reading interval_.
 For instance, after the `SAM firmware V0.9.7`, all the sensors are read every 60s except the PMS5003, which is read every 5 minutes or 5 times the reading interval.